 WGHA will work with event and conference organisers in an effort to give more visibility to the great diversity of talent that we have among women working in the gaming and hospitality industries.

-We partnered with Asia Gaming Brief at the Australasia Gaming Expo hosted by Gaming Technologies Association (GTA) and reached 41% female representation on stage presenting.
+We partnered with Asia Gaming Brief at the Australasia Gaming Expo hosted by Gaming Technologies Association (GTA) and reached 41% women representation on stage presenting.

 Developing the pipeline